1.1. Contact organisation

 The Council of the European Union on 26 February 2021 adopted the Resolution on a strategic framework for European cooperation in education and training towards the European Education Area and beyond (2021–2030), a framework that addresses five strategic priorities: (1) Improving quality, equity, inclusion and success for all in education and training; (2) Making lifelong learning and mobility a reality for all; (3) Enhancing competences and motivation in the education profession; (4) Reinforcing European higher education; and (5) Supporting green and digital transitions in and through education and training.

 The Council Resolution sets the EU target for the share of low-achieving 15-year-olds in reading, mathematics and science as measured by this SDG indicator to be less than 15% by 2030.
-Indicator is also included as a secondary indicator in the Social Scoreboard for the European Pillar of Social Rights.

 4.1.
 Data description

 The indicator measures the share of 15-year-old students failing to reach level 2 (‘basic skills level’) on the PISA scale for the three core school subjects of reading, mathematics and science.
-The data stem from the Programme for International Student Assessment (PISA), a triennial international survey which aims to evaluate education systems by testing the skills and knowledge of 15-year-old students.
+The data stem from the Programme for International Student Assessment (PISA), a regularly conducted international survey which aims to evaluate education systems by testing the skills and knowledge of 15-year-old students.

 4.2.
 Unit of measure